 "Yes," I say.
 "Nothing new about that idea.
 Let's get going."

-This story was commissioned by the Siskiyou Regional Education Project (Ashland, OR) and was first published in 2003.
+This story was commissioned by Siskiyou Regional Education Project (Ashland, OR).